flyteorg/flyte/rsts/user/getting_started/end_to_end_workshop.md

 -----------------------------

-## Step 3 Clone Playground repo
+## Step 3 Clone Playground repo (5 mins)

 A typical setup for a new flyte project involves creating a new repo (using metaservice) and applying the flyteworkflow yeoman generator.

 Find the [full guidance exist here](https://docs.lyft.net/eng/flyte/flyte2/user/getting_started_at_lyft/setting_up.html).

 For the purposes of this workshop, we will clone github.com/lyft/flyteplayground since it's already setup with everything you need.
-Go ahead and clone that repo! and while you are at it, rename [this](https://github.com/lyft/flyteplayground/blob/4f6133e996e42c8c7a429993d9f225af7d59d57a/Makefile#L65) and [this](https://github.com/lyft/flyteplayground/blob/4f6133e996e42c8c7a429993d9f225af7d59d57a/Makefile#L10) to the name of the project you created above.
+Go ahead and clone branch `workshop-exercise` from that repo! and while you are at it, rename [this](https://github.com/lyft/flyteplayground/blob/4f6133e996e42c8c7a429993d9f225af7d59d57a/Makefile#L65) and [this](https://github.com/lyft/flyteplayground/blob/4f6133e996e42c8c7a429993d9f225af7d59d57a/Makefile#L10) to the name of the project you created above.

 <details>
   <summary>Click to show the solution!</summary>

   ```
-  git clone git@github.com:lyft/flyteplayground
+  git clone --branch workshop-exercise git@github.com:lyft/flyteplayground
   cd flyteplayground
   ```
 </details>

 -----------------------------

 ## Step 4 Make sure it works!
+(10 mins)

 At this point your repo is ready to be used.
 To double check things are working fine.
-You can create a PR with the changes you just made and monitor the PR Checks to make sure everything is green.
+In order not to interfere with others doing the same exercise, please create your own branch then you can create a PR with the changes you just made and monitor the PR Checks to make sure everything is green.

 <details>
   <summary>Click to show the solution!</summary>